jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

     Fudge mean: 1.39.
 95% CI: [1.32, 1.45]

 Pretty neat, right?
-The value we get here is close to the naive values that we computed earlier for the 10-day period, except we've computed it in a very simple way on the noisy daily data.
+The value we get here now is pretty close to the naive values that we computed earlier for the 10-day period, except we've computed it in a very simple way on the noisy daily data.

 We can also apply the fudge factor posterior to the BMR and find a plausible range for my TDEE: